why we love them

 Collard greens are one of the best sources of vitamin C as well as providing vitamin K and soluble fiber.
 Full of glucosinolates, this cruciferous vegetable has the ability to lower inflammatory toxins and fight off cancer.
 Collard greens have a bit of a stronger flavor than spinach and can be best eaten steamed, but still bright green.
 They can also be mixed into soups or eaten as a simple salad.

 Collard greens also help boost glutathione levels in our bodies.
 Glutathione is a peptide that contains three amino acids that help clean the liver, boost immune systems and fight cancer.
-The addition of collard greens to your diet can reduce inflammation, detox your body, aid in curing digestive issues and boost heart health.
+The addition of collard greens to your diet can reduce inflammation, detox, aid in curing digestive issues and boost heart health.

-Collard greens can be used any other way you would normally use your leafy greens.
-Put them in a salad, chop them up in a frittata, or use it as a replacement for a wrap.
+Collard greens can be used any way you would normally use leafy greens.
+Put them in a salad, chop them up in a frittata, or use them as a replacement for a wrap.
 You can also saute the collard greens and eat them as a side to a meat dish.

-Here are a couple of recipes that we LOVE to incorporate more collard greens into your life!
+Here are a few recipes to incorporate more collard greens into your life!